NetApp/netapp-dataops-toolkit/troubleshooting.md

 #### Resolution

 The easiest solution is to upgrade to v1.1.
 If you must continue using v1.0, then you or your storage admin must export the offending volume as an NFS share.
-This can be performed using the ONTAP CLI as demonstrated in the following example for a volume named 'project1'.
+This can be done using the ONTAP CLI as demonstrated in the following example for a volume named 'project1'.

 ```sh
 volume mount -volume project1 -junction-path /project1